|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Heat oven to 350 F and lightly grease a 13x9-inch casserole dish.
+Heat oven to 350 F and lightly grease a 13-by-9-inch casserole dish.

 Combine fresh chopped basil, Parmesan cheese, and minced garlic with 1 teaspoon olive oil to moisten the mixture.
 Stir in ricotta cheese and set aside.